walbourn/walbourn.github.io/_posts/2021-01-29-where-is-the-directx-sdk-2021-edition.md

 For games that included the *DirectX SDK* ``REDIST`` folder in their installation, there is no impact as that continues to work.
 Following the legacy recommendations of cutting down the number of ``.cab`` files you ship to control overall download/media sizes remains a useful option per [Microsoft Docs](https://docs.microsoft.com/en-us/windows/win32/dxtecharts/directx-setup-for-game-developers).

-For game installers that 'chained' to the *DirectX End-User Web Installer* (``DXWSETUP.EXE``), it can no longer find the hosted files it relies on, and will *always fail*.
-While this was always an 'off-label' use of the web installer, there are a number of smaller download games that used this approach, which unfortunately is no longer supportable.

 For legacy DirectX SDK-built games using [**Desktop Bridge**](https://developer.microsoft.com/en-us/windows/bridges/desktop), you can still make use of the of the "DirectX Framework Package" [Microsoft.DirectX.x86](https://download.microsoft.com/download/c/c/2/cc291a37-2ebd-4ac2-ba5f-4c9124733bf1/UAPSignedBinary_Microsoft.DirectX.x86.appx) / [Microsoft.DirectX.x64](https://download.microsoft.com/download/c/c/2/cc291a37-2ebd-4ac2-ba5f-4c9124733bf1/UAPSignedBinary_Microsoft.DirectX.x64.appx) which remain available as the ``appx`` is signed with SHA-256.

 # Impact for existing developers